wez/SpockKeyboard/README.md

 ![Assembled board](https://github.com/wez/SpockKeyboard/blob/master/images/assembled.jpg)

-This repo holds schematics and code for the Spock keyboard that was designed by Wez Furlong and modeled on his hands.
+This repo holds schematics and code for the Spock keyboard that was designed by me (Wez Furlong) and modeled on my hands.

 The keyboard is a split ergonomic layout in an ortholinear (straight columns, aligned to your fingers rather than staggered) arrangement with splayed columns